Hardware and software requirements¶

 /D=... always has to be the last argument.

-Apply Veyon configuration automatically after the installation:
+Import and apply a given Veyon configuration automatically after the installation:

 veyon-x.y.z-win64-setup.exe /S /ApplyConfig=%cd%\MyConfig.json

-%cd-variable or replace with an absolute path.
+%cd%-variable or replace with an absolute path.

-Automated installation without Veyon Master:
+Automated installation without the Veyon Master component:

 veyon-x.y.z-win64-setup.exe /S /NoMaster

-Delete all Veyon-related settings during uninstalling:
+Delete all Veyon-related settings during uninstallation:

 C:\Program Files\Veyon\uninstall.exe /ClearConfig